Over 100 Not Guilty Verdicts At Trial | Over 2,000 Dismissals

 • The review of any statements made on social media accounts (Facebook, Twitter, Instagram, etc.).

-It is important to remember that when a person is charged sexual battery, the prosecutor is required to prove beyond a reasonable doubt (the highest possible legal standard) that not only was there oral, anal, or vaginal penetration by, or union with, the sexual organ of the alleged offender or the anal or vaginal penetration of the alleged victim by any other object, but also that the alleged offender’s act was committed without the consent of the alleged victim.
+It is important to remember that when a person is charged sexual battery, the prosecutor is required to prove beyond a reasonable doubt (the highest possible legal standard) that not only was there oral, anal, or vaginal penetration by, or union with, the sexual organ of the alleged offender or the anal or vaginal penetration of the alleged victim by any other object, but also that the defendant’s actions were committed without the consent of the alleged victim.

-If a jury has any doubt about whether the victim consented to the sexual activity, it must find the alleged offender not guilty.
+If a jury has any doubt about whether the victim consented to the sexual activity, it can result in the defendant receiving a not-guilty verdict.

 Back to top

-Some of the other crimes that a person may be charged with for engaging in sexual acts with minors include:
+Some other criminal offenses that a person in Florida may face prosecution for engaging in sexual acts with minors include:

-• If the offender is less than 18 years of age and the victim is 12 years of age or older but less than 16 years of age, then the crime is charged as third-degree felony, punishable by up to five years in prison and a fine of up to $5,000.
+• If the offender is less than 18 years of age and the victim is 12 years of age or older but less than 16 years of age, then the crime is charged as third-degree felony.

 • If the offender is less than 18 years of age and the alleged victim is less than 12 years of age, or the alleged offender is 18 years of age or older and the victim is 12 years of age or older but less than 16 years of age, then the crime is a second-degree felony.
 Although the crime can become a first-degree felony if the offender has been previously convicted of an enumerated offense in the statute.

-• If the offender is 18 years of age or older and the alleged victim is less than 12 years of age, lewd or lascivious molestation is a life felony punishable by life in prison or death.
+• If the offender is 18 years of age or older and the alleged victim is less than 12 years of age, lewd or lascivious molestation is a life felony punishable by life in prison.

 Back to top